top of page

 • Small countertop space: A short work surface inside the pantry provides a convenient spot for food prep, staging dishes, or housing small appliances out of sight.

-• Additional drawers: Built-in drawers in the pantry add space for linens, small appliances, and other items that don’t belong in the main kitchen footprint.
+• Additional drawers: Built-in drawers in the pantry add more storage for linens, small appliances, and other items that don't belong in the main kitchen footprint.
+Properly organized, these drawers reduce clutter and make the most of a small space.

-• Flexible shelving: Adjustable shelves accommodate everything from tall cereal boxes to spare platters.
+• Flexible shelving: Adjustable shelves accommodate everything from larger items like cereal boxes to spare platters and decorative dishware.

-A properly designed walk-in pantry allows you to keep the open sightlines and entertaining flow of a modern kitchen without sacrificing organization or storage capacity.
+A properly designed walk-in pantry allows you to keep sightlines open and maintain the style and visual appeal of a modern kitchen without sacrificing organization or storage capacity.

 Other cabinetry solutions to maximize storage